 It’s time for customer metrics to evolve.

-In today’s social media world, word-of-mouth velocity has increased exponentially, and organizations need more depth and precision than NPS can provide to make valid business decisions.
+In today’s social media world, word-of-mouth velocity has increased exponentially, and organizations need more depth and precision than the “how likely are you to recommend” question can provide to make valid business decisions.

-Our research shows that people NPS labels “detractors” do not always detract, and “promoters” do not always promote.
-More specifically, new research shows NPS overstates detractors by an average of 260-270%.
-And because NPS overstates detractors by a very wide margin, many organizations are making customer experience-related business decisions based on an inaccurate metric.
-In order to make valid business decisions, organizations need more depth and precision than NPS can provide.
+Our research shows that people labeled “detractors” by the “how likely are you to recommend” question do not always detract, and people labled “promoters” do not always promote.
+More specifically, new research shows this methodology overstates detractors by an average of 260-270%.
+And because detractors can be overstated by such a wide margin, many organizations may be making customer experience-related business decisions based on an inaccurate metric.
+In order to make valid business decisions, organizations need more depth and precision than a single question can provide.

 It’s time for WoMI℠ – The Word of Mouth Index from ForeSee.

-WoMI is a new word-of-mouth metric that helps organizations build on the strengths of NPS while achieving more accuracy and precision.
+WoMI is a new word-of-mouth metric that helps organizations build on the strengths of the single-question approach while achieving more accuracy and precision.
 ForeSee tested and refined WoMI over a two-year period with more than 300 companies and through nearly 1.5 million customer surveys.
-The result was a much deeper and more precise categorization of active promoters and detractors than is possible with NPS, while still preserving NPS-caliber ease-of-use and understanding.
-WoMI does this by augmenting the NPS “How likely are you to recommend?” approach with a second question: “How likely are you to discourage others from doing business with this company?”
+The result was a much deeper and more precise categorization of active promoters and detractors than is possible with the likelihood to recommend approach, while still preserving its ease-of-use and understanding.
+WoMI does this by augmenting the “how likely are you to recommend?” approach with a second question: “How likely are you to discourage others from doing business with this company?”
 WoMI then subtracts the percentage of 9 and 10 ratings from “likelihood to discourage” from the percentage of 9 and 10 ratings from “likelihood to recommend” to arrive at the balanced and accurate WoMI score:

 By incorporating both positive and negative word-of-mouth by asking questions focused on each, WoMI more accurately represents the difference between the proportions of consumers who report being highly likely to promote or detract via word-of-mouth.

 WoMI offers more sophisticated analytics to understand what consumers want and where to allocate resources.
-Like NPS, it is a single number that is easily shared with business leaders, enabling executives to manage the customer experience across the organization as part of a comprehensive measurement system.
-And like NPS, organizations need to understand that WoMI is just one metric within the customer satisfaction ecosystem.
+Like the single-question approach, it provides a single number that is easily shared with business leaders, enabling executives to manage the customer experience across the organization as part of a comprehensive measurement system.

 Evolve your analytics.
 Improve the customer experience.